 Here are my healthy lifestyle goals

-Now that I am home, I have really thought a lot about my health and where I want to be health wise this year.
+Now that I am home, I have really thought a lot about my health and where I want to be health-wise this year.
 Here are areas I want to work on this year:

 - Lose weight – I need to drop some weight.
 My goal is to lose 10% of my current weight.
-When I was in Weight Watchers years ago, my leader discussed how losing 10% of your cody weight can lead to a lower blood pressure, lower cholesterol and decrease your chances of Diabetes.
+When I was in Weight Watchers years ago, my leader discussed how losing 10% of your body weight can lead to lower blood pressure, lower cholesterol and decrease your chances of Diabetes.

 - Start Yoga – I have only done yoga a couple times and it makes me nervous.
 I am not a flexible person and am not much a group class kind of person.
 I am going to start watching YouTube videos in my apartment.
 Any recommendations on beginner videos?

-- Eat Clean – I have made a conscious effort the past couple months to stop dining out and eat more meals at home.
+- Eat Clean – I have made a conscious effort the past couple of months to stop dining out and eat more meals at home.
 I have really cut down on processed food and junk food.
 I plan to keep making fresh meals and eating better.